Email Validation Testing: Test 9 Different Types of Emails

 Validation points are as below:

-• Type of the attachment
+• Type of attachment

 Email with attachment